2019 Clarinda Downtown Revitalization Façade Project:

 The Clarinda community has completed a successful Downtown Revitalization Facade Project with twelve participating building owners totaling eighteen building facades.
 Improvements to buildings included: new windows/doors, awning replacement, painting, signage, masonry work and tuck-pointing.
 Numerous meetings were held with the architects, general contractor, building owners, grant administrator and city representatives facilitated by the Clarinda Chamber of Commerce staff to review and approve façade enhancements.

-The Clarinda Downtown Revitalization Dedication ceremony has been scheduled for Saturday, September 28 – 10 a.m. on the Northwest corner of the square.
-Historic walking tours will be provided by Trish Bergren, Nodaway Valley Historical Museum Director immediately following the ceremony.
+The Clarinda Downtown Revitalization Dedication ceremony was held Saturday, September 28 – 10 a.m. on the Northwest corner of the square.
+Historic walking tours were provided by Trish Bergren, Nodaway Valley Historical Museum Director.